Skip to the main content.

 • Mean time to contain (MTTC): A low MTTC is extremely important; security teams have a greater chance of limiting the impact of security incidents and reducing the possibility of further damage.
 MTTC can include any activities involved in isolating the affected systems or networks.

 • Patching cadence: This is the frequency and regularity with which your organization applies software patches and system updates to address vulnerabilities and improve overall system performance.
-Finding the right cadence for your organizational patch releases means potentially avoiding future security incidents and limiting identified attack vectors; like regular vaccination, keeping your systems patched and up-to-date is an investment in your organization’s long term health.
+Finding the right cadence for your organizational patch releases means potentially avoiding future security incidents and limiting identified attack vectors.
+Like regular vaccination, keeping your systems patched and up-to-date is an investment in your organization’s long-term health.

 • Unidentified devices: These sneaky sleeper agents can pose a huge security threat.
 Unidentified devices on your network might be running vulnerable software, or have already been compromised by bad actors to be a launching point for further attacks (think Draco bewitching the cupboard to let Death Eaters into Hogwarts).
-Sometimes an employee introduces an unauthorized device into the corporate network– an action that might seem harmless without a proper understanding of the consequences.
+Sometimes an employee introduces an unauthorized device into the corporate network—an action that might seem harmless without a proper understanding of the consequences.

 • Effective Training: Security metrics are driven by employees who are well-educated on which metrics are being focused on and why; this means that proper training that engages and educates your whole team on what to do in the event of an attack goes a long way.
-Human Risk Management [link to blog] can also help prevent these attacks in the first place.
+Human Risk Management can also help prevent these attacks in the first place.
 Remember— at the end of the day, every member of your organization is part of the security team.

 • Security Ratings: One way to help colleagues outside of the IT department manage and recognize risk is with security ratings.
-Employees can perform a cyber security maturity assessment aligned to industry standards in order to contextualize the current baseline and number of vulnerabilities.
+Employees can perform a cyber security maturity assessment aligned to industry standards to contextualize the current baseline and number of vulnerabilities.
 Like reminding your bestie not to compromise her standards by dating a guy who calls all of his exes crazy and doesn’t own a belt, security ratings aligned to universal standards with independent assessments can help evaluate third-party vendors to ensure they meet the organization's cybersecurity standards.

 Take it slow

 Trustworthy, sustainable metrics don’t just happen overnight, and they can evolve with changes and company needs over time.
-Fostering a long term relationship with your metrics has ongoing benefits for the integrity of your security systems.
+Fostering a long-term relationship with your metrics has ongoing benefits for the integrity of your security systems.

 Conclusion